mozilla/infosec.mozilla.org/docs/guidelines/phishing.md

 `https://mozi11a.org/`

-If you observe this or some other behavior that suggests you've received a phishing email and have been coerced into clicking a malicious link, it's important to raise it with your information security team ([infosec@mozilla.com](mailto:infosec@mozilla.com) if at Mozilla) for further review and attach the email headers (see above) and provide the example URL for further review.
+If you observe this or some other behavior that suggests you've received a phishing email and have been coerced into clicking a malicious link, it's important to raise it with your security team for further review and attach the email headers (see above) and provide the example URL for further review.

 # Attachments